Work with files and folders in iCloud Drive

 You can also use iCloud Drive on iCloud.com from a web browser on a Mac or Windows computer.

-To set up iCloud drive using an iOS device, Windows PC, or on iCloud.com, see the Apple Support article Set up iCloud Drive.
+To set up iCloud drive using an iOS or iPadOS device, Windows PC, or on iCloud.com, see the Apple Support article Set up iCloud Drive.

 Add documents to folders